Naima Sahlbom: Activism

 While studying in Aachen, Basel, and Neuchâtel, Sahlbom supported the women's movement by writing to periodicals in Sweden.

 From 1919 to 1944, Sahlbom was a board member of the Internationella Kvinnoförbundet för Fred och Frihet (IKFF), the Swedish division of the Women's International League for Peace and Freedom (WILPF).
 In April 1924, Sahlbom and Gertrud Woker attended the conference of the American Chemical Society in Washington.
 During a practice of chemical weapons at an arsenal, they surveyed the severity of scientific warfare.
 Due to a shift in wind, Sahlbom, Woker, and several scientists were exposed to tear gas.
 In November 1924, the Fourth International Congress of the WILPF congregated in Washington, D.C.
 At the meeting, Ester Akesson-Beskow, Sahlbom, and Woker announced the formation of the Committee Against Scientific Warfare, of which Sahlbom was the chairwoman.

-In opposition to the utilization of scientific warfare, Sahlbom published an article, titled "Giftgasvapnet" (Poison Gas Weapons), in 1925.
+In 1925 Sahlbom published an article, titled "Giftgasvapnet" (Poison Gas Weapons) in opposition to the utilization of scientific warfare.
 She contended that employing scientific research to develop chemical weapons was reductive because war had a significant impact on civilians.
 The IKFF endorsed Sahlbom's article.
 In 1929 the IKFF conducted a conference in Frankfurt, where alternative strategies of warfare were discussed.
-In the 1930s, Greta Engkvist and Sahlbom traveled throughout eastern and southern Europe to advocate the WILPF.
+In the 1930s, Greta Engkvist and Sahlbom travelled throughout eastern and southern Europe to advocate the WILPF.
 Sahlbom was appointed as the section president of Sweden's WILPF in 1935.

 For her decades of activism, Sahlbom was bestowed the Illis Quorum medal in 1946, two years after she had resigned as a member of the IKFF.

-At the age of 85, Sahlbom died in a Stockholm retirement facility on 29 March 1957.
+Sahlbom died at the age of 85 in a Stockholm retirement facility on 29 March 1957.